levoxtrip/TKB/docs/topics/JavaScript/JS/Basics.md

 The `document` allows us to grab an individual html element using the `.querySelector()` it takes a css selector as an argument and will find the html elements that has the same classname`.className`, id `#idName` or tag name.
 It returns an instance of the element class.
+If there are multiple instances with the same className `querySelector()` will pick the first the first element.

-We can grab multiple elements at the same time with `.querySelectorAll('.button')`
+To grab multiple elements at the same time with `.querySelectorAll('.button')`

 ## Select and manipulate elements

-`document.querySelector(.message).textContent = 'new Text'`
+We can select an element by it's class `document.querySelector(.message).textContent = 'new Text'`

+or select it by an elements unique id `document.querySelector(#id).textContent = ...` `document.getElementById('id').textContent = ...`

 ### Get and Set values Input field